 Discover the 2 Types of Rattlesnakes in Wisconsin

 Located between the Great Lakes and the Mississippi River, the midwestern state of Wisconsin is famous for its dairy farming, cheeseheads, beer, and the Green Bay Packers.
-In the midst of the hustle and bustle of human life, however, there is also a wide range of wildlife in Wisconsin!
-668 native mammals, amphibians, fish, birds, and reptiles—including at least 21 species of snakes.
-Unfortunately, at least 14 of the 21 types of snakes in Wisconsin are either threatened, endangered, or a Special Concern Species within the state, including Wisconsin’s rattlesnakes.
+In the midst of the hustle and bustle of life in Wisconsin, there is also a wide range of wildlife!
+Wisconsin is home to at least 21 species of snakes.
+Unfortunately, at least 14 types of snakes in Wisconsin are either threatened, endangered, or a Special Concern Species, including Wisconsin’s rattlesnakes.

-While you might shutter to think of running into a rattlesnake in Wisconsin, it is important to remember that all the snakes in the state are vitally important to keeping the ecosystem balanced.
+While you might shudder to think of running into a rattlesnake in Wisconsin, it is important to remember that all the snakes in the state are vitally important to keeping the ecosystem balanced.
 In addition, rattlesnakes are quite rare in Wisconsin, so the chances of seeing one are low.
-However, this article will help you learn how to identify Wisconsin’s rattlesnakes and learn more about them so that you won’t need to fear enjoying your time outdoors.
-So, let’s take a closer look at the two types of rattlesnakes in Wisconsin!
+This article will help you learn how to identify Wisconsin’s rattlesnakes so that you won’t fear enjoying your time outdoors.
+So, let’s take a look at the two types of rattlesnakes in Wisconsin!

 Timber Rattlesnake